wei-jin-fang/LLMFlareNet/README.md

 ```
 ## Train Modes

 follow the chapter [Quick Start](#quick-start).
 By using the parameter details mentioned in the paper, you can obtain the weights of each model .
 Manually organize the result.xlsx of each model.
-You can get Table X(等待替换) of the paper.
+You can get Tables 7-8 of the paper.

 ## Evaluation Modes